Note that Webserve is being decommissioned so you should be using IU Sitehosting now.

 Step 1: Creating a group account

 A group account must be created by either a faculty or staff member of the school.
 In some cases, it makes sense for the SICE IT staff to own the group account and, in that case, you can make the request via the SICE Help Desk.
-If you want to own the group account then you can create it per the instructions in the Webserve Document.
+If you want to own the group account then you can create it per the KB page Request IU computing accounts for groups or departments.
+Further information is available per the instructions in the Webserve Document.

 Step 2: Requesting the Webserve Account

 The next step is to create the webserve account and, optionally, a MySQL database, virtual hosting, and a few other things.
 The only thing you have to create is the Webserve account itself which you can do from the WebTech Services Management Page.
 Your best bet for setting all of this up is to just follow the flowchart in the Getting Started With Webserve document.

 Step 3: Publishing to Webserve

 Once your site is created, you will want to publish your files to the site.
 Please see the Webserve Publishing Document for all the gory details.
 Below is information about ssh and drive mapping as a quick reference but see the Webserve Publishing Document for more information.
 Also, note that connections to webserve (for publishing content) from outside of IU require that you use the IU VPN.

 Step 3a: File Upload via SSH/SCP/SFTP